Niagara Falls: Preservation efforts

 Erosion control efforts have always been of importance.
 Underwater weirs redirect the most damaging currents, and the top of the falls has been strengthened.
-In June 1969, the Niagara River was completely diverted from American Falls for several months through construction of a temporary rock and earth dam, clearly visible in the photograph at right.
+In June 1969, a temporary rock and earth dam was constructed, completely diverting the Niagara River from American Falls for several months.
 During this time, two bodies were removed from under the falls, including a man who had been seen jumping over the falls, and the body of a woman, which was discovered once the falls dried.
 While Horseshoe Falls absorbed the extra flow, the U.S. Army Corps of Engineers studied the riverbed and mechanically bolted and strengthened any faults they found; faults that would, if left untreated, have hastened the retreat of American Falls.
 A plan to remove the huge mound of talus deposited in 1954 was abandoned owing to cost, and in November 1969, the temporary dam was dynamited, restoring flow to American Falls.
 Even after these undertakings, Luna Island, the small piece of land between the American Falls and Bridal Veil Falls, remained off limits to the public for years owing to fears that it was unstable and could collapse into the gorge.

 Commercial interests have continued to encroach on the land surrounding the state park, including the construction of several tall buildings (most of them hotels) on the Canadian side.
-The result is a significant alteration and urbanisation of the landscape.
+The result is a significant alteration and urbanization of the landscape.
 One study found that the tall buildings changed the breeze patterns and increased the number of mist days from 29 per year to 68 per year, but another study disputed this idea.

 In 2013, New York State began an effort to renovate Three Sisters Islands located south of Goat Island.
 Funds were used from the re-licensing of the New York Power Authority hydroelectric plant downriver in Lewiston, New York, to rebuild walking paths on the Three Sisters Islands and to plant native vegetation on the islands.
 The state also renovated the area around Prospect Point at the brink of American Falls in the state park.

-Toponymy
+Name

 Theories differ as to the origin of the name of the falls.
 The Native American word Ongiara means thundering water; The New York Times used this in 1925.
 According to Iroquoian scholar Bruce Trigger, Niagara is derived from the name given to a branch of the local native Neutral Confederacy, who are described as the Niagagarega people on several late-17th-century French maps of the area.
 According to George R. Stewart, it comes from the name of an Iroquois town called Onguiaahra, meaning "point of land cut in two".
 In 1847, an Iroquois interpreter stated that the name came from Jaonniaka-re, meaning "noisy point or portage".
 To Mohawks, the name refers to "the neck", pronounced "onyara"; the portage or neck of land between lakes Erie and Ontario onyara.
+The modern Seneca name is Jo'sgöhsodö', meaning "the cliffs are standing."